Ivana818/random-walk-undirected-graph/README.md

 This is to stimulate a random walk on an undirected grapph and calculate the ℓ1-distance between normalized degree vector and empirical frequency vector during the random walk.
 ### Parameters
 - **graph** : networkx.classes.graph.Graph
-&emsp;&emsp;&emsp;&emsp;&emsp;An undirected nxGraph with at least one edge for all node
+&emsp;&emsp;&emsp;An undirected nxGraph with at least one edge for all node
 - **steps** : integer
-&emsp;&emsp;&emsp;&emsp;&emsp;Number of steps to walk in random walk stimulation
+&emsp;&emsp;&emsp;Number of steps to walk in random walk stimulation

 ### Returns
 - **distance** : float
-&emsp;&emsp;&emsp;&emsp;&emsp;ℓ1-distance between normalized degree vector and empirical frequency vector
+&emsp;&emsp;&emsp;ℓ1-distance between normalized degree vector and empirical frequency vector

 ### Preprocessing Examples